gabezurita/learn-to-program/README.md

     * Really try to understand why the found solution works and do not move on until you do. **If you can’t understand the problem and/or its solution, get ahold of a friend who might!**

-* [Stack Overflow](https://stackoverflow.com/) - Search the error message you’re getting + stackoverflow on a google search
+* [Stack Overflow](https://stackoverflow.com/) - Search the error message you’re getting + stackoverflow on a google search.
+If there are no posts around your error message, feel free to ask for help.

 * Don’t be afraid to reference (or even simply explore) the [documentation](http://devdocs.io/ruby~2.4/) of the language you’re studying!